What do AI students need from marking criteria in the UK?

 What does unambiguous marking criteria look like?

-Unambiguous criteria use checklist‑style rubrics with concrete descriptors, weightings, and common error notes.
-For innovative and technical AI work, exemplars that show “what good looks like” reduce ambiguity.
-Provide a short “how your work was judged” summary with each grade, referencing the rubric lines applied.
-This supports consistent marking, helps students align their effort with expectations, and reduces re‑mark and query volumes.
+Unambiguous criteria leave less room for guesswork.
+Use checklist-style rubrics with concrete descriptors, weightings, and common error notes.
+For innovative and technical AI work, exemplars that show "what good looks like" are especially valuable because students often solve the same problem in different ways.
+Provide a short "how your work was judged" summary with each grade, referencing the rubric lines applied.
+This supports consistent marking, helps students align their effort with expectations, and reduces remark and query volumes.

 How should criteria stay consistent across courses?

-Variability in standards undermines students’ ability to gauge progress.
-Standardise criteria across modules where learning outcomes overlap and explain any intentional differences up front.
-A brief walk‑through of criteria with the assessment brief, a short Q&A, and shared “what we agreed” notes from marker calibration signal consistency.
+Students cannot judge their progress confidently when similar modules appear to use different standards, a concern that also appears in computer science marking-criteria feedback.
+Standardise criteria across modules where learning outcomes overlap, and explain any intentional differences up front.
+A brief walk-through of criteria with the assessment brief, a short Q&A, and shared "what we agreed" notes from marker calibration all signal consistency.
 Track recurring queries in an FAQ on the VLE to close the loop.
+Consistency across courses turns criteria into a reliable guide rather than a moving target.

 How should assessments align with industry requirements?

-AI students want assessment that mirrors real‑world challenges.
-Review projects and problem‑solving tasks with external input so they reflect current practice and tooling.
-Regular consultation with industry partners, alongside explicit mapping of criteria to employability skills, ensures relevance and helps students translate feedback into artefacts for portfolios and interviews.
+Assessments feel more credible when students can see a clear line to professional practice.
+AI students want projects and problem-solving tasks that mirror real-world challenges.
+Review assignments with external input so they reflect current practice and tooling.
+Regular consultation with industry partners, alongside explicit mapping of criteria to employability skills, ensures relevance and helps students translate feedback into stronger portfolios, project write-ups, and interview examples.

 Where does auto-marking software fall short?

-Auto‑marking can miss nuanced, creative or atypical solutions that characterise AI coursework.
-Over‑reliance risks mismatches between criteria and judgement.
-Use automated checks for defined elements, but maintain substantive human oversight for complex work so the grade reflects performance against the rubric and sustains trust in the process.
+Auto-marking can speed up routine checks, but it can also miss the nuanced, creative, or atypical solutions that characterise AI coursework.
+Over-reliance creates a risk that published criteria and lived judgement drift apart.
+Use automated checks for clearly defined elements, but maintain substantive human oversight for complex work so the grade reflects performance against the rubric and sustains trust in the process.

 How does lecturer behaviour shape student trust?

-Students notice when lecturers are visible, approachable and transparent about standards.
-Ambiguities in criteria, perceived as arbitrary or inconsistent, increase stress and deter dialogue.
-Regular calibration, openness about how criteria are interpreted, and proactive offers of clarification during timetabled sessions build confidence.
-Teaching staff are well regarded; making the application of standards as visible as the teaching strengthens that trust.
+Students notice when lecturers are visible, approachable, and transparent about standards.
+Ambiguities in criteria, especially when they feel arbitrary or inconsistent, increase stress and deter dialogue.
+Regular calibration, openness about how criteria are interpreted, and proactive offers of clarification during timetabled sessions all build confidence.
+Teaching staff are often well regarded already, and making the application of standards as visible as the teaching itself strengthens that trust.

 What should providers do next?

-Prioritise visible, consistent criteria and calibration.
-Publish annotated exemplars, use unambiguous rubrics, release criteria with the brief, and offer short feed‑forward opportunities.
-Maintain prompt feedback cycles and provide a short “how your work was judged” note with each return.
+Start with the changes students can see.
+Publish annotated exemplars, use unambiguous rubrics, release criteria with the brief, and offer short feed-forward opportunities.
+Maintain prompt feedback cycles and provide a short "how your work was judged" note with each return.
 Standardise where learning outcomes overlap, highlight any intentional differences, and maintain a VLE FAQ that addresses recurring student queries.
-Monitor NSS open‑text and internal channels to target modules and cohorts where tone on criteria and feedback trends most negative.
+Monitor NSS open-text and internal channels to target modules and cohorts where tone on criteria and feedback trends most negative, so improvement work stays focused.

 How Student Voice Analytics helps you

-Student Voice Analytics shows how sentiment on marking criteria and assessment moves over time and by cohort, site or mode, with drill‑downs from provider to school, department and programme.
-It enables like‑for‑like comparisons for Artificial Intelligence against the wider sector and by demographics to target cohorts where tone is most negative.
-You can export concise, anonymised summaries for programme teams and boards with ready‑to‑use tables and year‑on‑year movement, so priorities and progress are straightforward to share and act on.
+Student Voice Analytics shows how sentiment on marking criteria and assessment moves over time and by cohort, site, or mode, with drill-downs from provider to school, department, and programme.
+It enables like-for-like comparisons for Artificial Intelligence against the wider sector and by demographics, so you can target cohorts where tone is most negative.
+You can export concise, anonymised summaries for programme teams and boards with ready-to-use tables and year-on-year movement, making priorities and progress straightforward to share and act on.

 Request a walkthrough